wso2/samples-is/b2b-sample/README.md

 > **_NOTE:_** If `nx serve business-app` produced an error, try with `npx nx serve business-app`

 * Open a **private browser** and type [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-* Login from the created user `John` to the application.
+* Login via the configured enterprise IDP to the application.
     * Type `Best Car Mart` when pop up to type the organization.

 ---